Department website: http://psychology.wvu.edu/

 PR: PSYC 101.
 Orientation to opportunities for experience, employment, and graduate and professional training in psychology.

 PSYC 202.
 Research Methods in Psychology.
 3 Hours.

 PSYC 203.
 Research Methods & Analysis 1.
 3 Hours.

-PR: PSYC 101 and (MATH 126A or MATH 126B or MATH 126C).
+PR: PSYC 101 and (MATH 124 or higher, or a satisfactory ACT/SAT math score, or satisfactory math placement exam performance).
 Research methods and data analysis utilizing descriptive and correlational designs in developmental, experimental, clinical, and social psychology in the laboratory and the natural environment.

 PSYC 204.
 Research Methods & Analysis 2.
 3 Hours.

-PR: PSYC 203 with a grade of C- or higher.
+PR: PSYC 203 with a minimum grade of C-.
 Research methods and data analysis utilizing experimental and quasi-experimental designs in developmental, experimental, clinical, and social psychology in the laboratory and the natural environment.

 PSYC 231.
 Leadership and Human Relations.
 3 Hours.

 PR: PSYC 101.
 Concentrates on principles of psychology that can be applied to improving relations with others as well as being a more effective leader.
 Pragmatic orientation includes using the principles to solve problems in relationships, in small organizations, and in large systems.

 PSYC 232.
 Sex Roles and Behavior.
 3 Hours.